Rufus Sewell biography

 Date of Birth: October 29, 1967

-Sewell was born in the Twickenham, Middlesex, England.
-Shortly after his birth, Sewell's father, an Australian animator, left Sewell and his older brother in the care of their mother.
-At the age of 10, his father died and he fell into a period of depression, turning to rebellion that more than once landed him in jail.
+Rufus Sewell was born in the Twickenham, Middlesex, England.
+Shortly after his birth, Rufus's father, an Australian animator, left Rufus and his older brother in the care of their mother.
+When Rufus was 10, his father died and the boy fell into a period of depression, turning to rebellion that more than once landed him in jail.

 In 1986, he commenced a career in acting primarily as a means of providing himself with, as he later recalled to one interviewer, "sex and free sandwiches."

-Nevertheless, with hits like Dirty Weekend (1993), A Man of No Importance (1994), and Carrington (1995), Sewell's star was rising as rapidly at the box office as it was on the stage.
+Rufus landed his first film role in the coming-of-age drama Twenty-One (1991), which won him acclaim in Britian.
+With hits like Dirty Weekend (1993), A Man of No Importance (1994), and Carrington (1995) following, Rufus' star was rising as rapidly at the box office as it was on the stage.

 Rufus Sewell Filmography